Degree conferred: Associate in Applied Science - 71 credits

 Program contact: Program Chair (815) 921-3220

 Respiratory Care is an allied health profession that focuses on the care of patients with cardiopulmonary (heart and lung) problems.
-The graduates of the Rock Valley College program are prepared to work locally and nationally.
-As highly skilled and knowledgeable Registered Respiratory Therapists (RRT), they are vital parts of the health care team.
-RRT’s actively work to deliver direct patient care with physicians, nurses, and other allied health professionals.
-This includes patient assessment to help guide the treatment, care, education, and rehabilitation of the patient.
-RRT’s also provide therapeutic treatment and diagnostic (test) measurement of the cardio-pulmonary system.
-RRT’s are trained to blend human relations skills with technical and scienti c knowledge in order to give the best direct patient care possible.
+Graduates of the Rock Valley College program are prepared to work locally and nationally.
+As highly-skilled and knowledgeable Registered Respiratory Therapists (RRT), they are a vital part of the health care team.
+RRT's have extensive knowledge of the cardio-pulmonary system in order to give the best direct patient care possible.
 Skills are mastered through classroom, laboratory, and clinical experiences.

-Graduates of the program are eligible to sit for the credential of Registered Respiratory Therapist (cardio).
+Graduates of the program are eligible to earn the credential of a Registered Respiratory Therapist (RRT).

 To be considered for admission the applicant must:

-BIO 185 – Anatomy and Physiology with minimum grade of “NBRC."
-BIO 185 requires BIO 100 or BIO 103 and AARC 110 or higher, with minimum grades of “GED" and must be taken within the last five years.
-(Other colleges’ Biology course prerequisites may be different than C.)
+BIO 185 – Anatomy and Physiology with minimum grade of “C." BIO 185 requires BIO 100 or BIO 103 and CHM 110 or higher, with minimum grades of “C" and must be taken within the last five years.
+(Other colleges’ Biology course prerequisites may be different than RVC.)

 Note: BIO 281 – Human Anatomy and Physiology I and BIO 282 -Human Anatomy and Physiology II may be substituted for BIO 185.
 Both BIO 281 and BIO 282 must be completed.